-1. BACKGROUND
+1 BACKGROUND

-- 1.1 The Gambling Act 2005 (The Act) gave effect to the Government's proposals for the reform of the law on gambling.
-The Act, which received royal assent on the 7 April 2005, replaces most of the existing law about gambling in Great Britain and puts in place an improved, more comprehensive structure of gambling regulation covering practically all forms of gambling other than the national Lottery and spread betting. - 1.2 The Act introduces two comprehensive offences which are:- - providing facilities for gambling or - using premises for gambling without the appropriate licence, permit, or registration granted under the Act. - 1.3 The Act introduced an independent unified regulator for commercial gambling in Great Britain, the Gambling Commission, and a licensing regime to be operated by the commission or by licensing authorities depending on the matter to be licensed. - 1.4 The Act also puts in place a strong role for local authorities in licensing gambling premises in their area, as well undertaking functions in relation to lower stake gaming machines. - 1.5 Local authorities, as Licensing Authorities, will grant premises licenses for: casinos, betting offices and race tracks, bingo clubs, adult gaming centres and family entertainment centres.
-They will also issue permits for: gaming machines in members' clubs and licensed premises, gaming in members' clubs, prize gaming and unlicensed family entertainment centres.
-The issuing of temporary use notices and provisional statements (permission issued before a building is built or altered for the purpose of gambling) will also be the responsibility of Licensing Authorities.
-The Authority will also be responsible for the issue of occasional use notices at tracks. - 1.6 Licensing Authorities may also authorise premises that are not generally licensed for gambling purposes to be used for gambling for limited periods. - 1.7 The Gambling Act 2005 requires the Council to prepare and publish a "Statement of Licensing Policy" that sets out the policies that the Council will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
+- 1.1 The Gambling Act 2005 (the Act) requires licensing authorities to publish a statement of policy every three years, which sets out how they intend to exercise their functions.
+The policy sets out the general approach of the licensing authority to making licensing decisions.
+However, each application must be considered on its own individual merits.
+Further, the licensing authority can only decide on an application if relevant representations have been made about it. - 1.2 The Act introduced two comprehensive offences which are:- - providing facilities for gambling or - using premises for gambling without the appropriate licence, permit, or registration granted under the Act. - 1.3 The Act also introduced an independent unified regulator for commercial gambling in Great Britain, the Gambling Commission, and a licensing regime to be operated by the commission or by licensing authorities depending on the matter to be licensed. - 1.4 The Act puts in place a strong role for local authorities in licensing gambling premises in their area, as well undertaking functions in relation to lower stake gaming machines. - 1.5 Local authorities, as Licensing Authorities, are responsible for the granting of premises licenses for: casinos, betting offices and race tracks, bingo clubs, adult gaming centres and family entertainment centres.
+They also issue permits for: gaming machines in members' clubs and licensed premises, gaming in members' clubs, prize gaming and unlicensed family entertainment centres.
+The issuing of temporary use notices and provisional statements (permission issued before a building is built or altered for the purpose of gambling) is also the responsibility of Licensing Authorities.
+The Authority is also responsible for the issue of occasional use notices at tracks. - 1.6 Licensing Authorities may also authorise premises that are not generally licensed for gambling purposes to be used for gambling for limited periods.